gmontamat/gentun/README.md

 which inspires us to adopt the genetic algorithm to efficiently traverse this large search space."* ~ [Genetic CNN](https://arxiv.org/abs/1703.01513) paper

-# Supported gene encodings
+## Supported gene encodings

-We encourage you to submit your own individual-model pairs to enhance the project.
-You can base your work on the *XgboostIndividual* and *XgboostModel* classes provided which have a simple gene encoding for instructional purposes.
+Feel free to to submit your own individual-model pairs to enhance the project.
+You can use as an example the *XgboostIndividual* and *XgboostModel* classes provided which have a simple gene encoding for instructional purposes.
 So far, this project supports parameter tuning for the following models:

 - [x] XGBoost regressor and classifier (custom gene encoding)
 - [x] [Genetic CNN](https://arxiv.org/pdf/1703.01513.pdf) with Keras
 - [ ] [A Genetic Programming Approach to Designing Convolutional Neural Network Architectures](https://arxiv.org/pdf/1704.00764.pdf)

-# Installation
+## Installation

 Using a [virtual environment](https://docs.python.org/3.6/tutorial/venv.html) is highly recommended.
 Also, it is better to install [xgboost](https://xgboost.readthedocs.io/en/latest/build.html) and